tatonka21/bacontools/web/imgur-dl/README.md

 ```
 $ imgur-dl http://imgur.com/gallery/IVYHl
 ```
-Save one or several albums to the working directory, to subdirectories namedi like `IVYHl - Long time lurker wallpaper dump (+3500!)`.
+Save one or several albums to the working directory, to subdirectories named like `IVYHl - Long time lurker wallpaper dump (+3500!)`.

 ```